HumanCellAtlas/dcp-community/rfcs/text/0000-planning-for-the-dcp.md

 ### Sprint(ing)

-During Development, individual developers assign items from the ZenHub *Sprint Backlog* pipeline and move to the *In Progress* pipeline.
+During Development, the Development Team assigns items from the ZenHub *Sprint Backlog* pipeline and move to the *In Progress* pipeline.

 When there is a pull request in review for an *In Progress* item, the item is moved to the *QA/Review* pipeline.